-Let me tell you about one case, as an example. <slide 40> After the disaster of the San Fernando earthquake in 1971, the State of California began to enact statutes and policies to better protect its people from earthquake-related hazards.
+Let me tell you about one case, as an example.
+After the disaster of the San Fernando earthquake in 1971, the State of California began to enact statutes and policies to better protect its people from earthquake-related hazards.
 The first of these, usually called the Alquist-Priolo Act, established special study zones around the ground-surface trace of faults that are known to have caused surface rupture during the Holocene, within the last ~11,000 years.
 Development within a special study zone requires a detailed site investigation by a geologist licensed in the State of California, and a plan that would ensure that no habitable structures would be built across an active fault.

-(Talk about initial location maps and end with B&W photo, <slides 41-43>)
+(Talk about initial location maps and end with B&W photo, <slides 26-28>)

-A developer wanted to build houses on a small undeveloped area within the special study zone of the San Andreas Fault in an area that experienced \sim 4 m (13 feet) of right-lateral shear during a single M \sim 8 earthquake in 1906.
+A developer wanted to build houses on a small undeveloped area within the special study zone of the San Andreas Fault in an area that experienced $\sim$ 4 m (13 feet) of right-lateral shear during a single M $\sim$ 8 earthquake in 1906.

-The developer's consulting geoscientist <slide 44> carefully mapped the property, <slide 45> dug and logged trenches across suspected fault traces, and <slide 46> located the main trace of the active fault as well as some minor fault splays.
-The consultant mapped the buildable areas by <slide 47> establishing a ~15 m (50 foot) setback from the mapped main trace, and a ~ 9 m (30 foot) setback from the minor splays.
-Using the average size of other houses in the area as a guide, the developer created <slide 48> a design that maximized the number of new houses that could be built on the property without intruding on the setback zones around the fault traces.
+The developer's consulting geoscientist <slide 29> carefully mapped the property, <slide 30> logged trenches across suspected fault traces, and <slide 31> located the main trace of the active fault as well as some minor fault splays.
+A design was developed that <slide 32> established a ~15 m (50 foot) setback from the mapped main trace, and a ~ 9 m (30 foot) setback from the minor splays.
+Using the average size of other houses in the area as a guide, the developer created <slide 33> a design that maximized the number of new houses that could be built on the property without intruding on the setback zones around the fault traces.
 The access roads were all located along the faults, and all of the utility lines (gas, water, sewer, electricity, telecommunications) were buried under the roadways.
 The design could be implemented profitably, met all legal requirements, and was submitted for review and approval by the appropriate regulatory agencies.

-(Discussion 1: What do you think?)
+(Discussion: What do you think?)

-Let me tell you a little bit more.

-(ad libertum, <slides 49-57>)
+Let me tell you a little bit more. (ad libertum, <slides 34-43>)